SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/WW1 INDEX.md

 > [[WW1 Life During The War|Life During The War]]
 > [[WW1 Life After The War|Life After The War]]
 ## Questions, Answers, & Summaries
-### **Who benefited from the War?**
-The average citizen did not benefit from the war at all, the only people that benefited from the war was high-ranking government officials.
-### **Why were German Immigrant Houses Painted Yellow?**
-German Immigrants were treated harshly in America, constantly being harassed.
-To make harassing them easier, Americans painted/tagged their houses in yellow so that they were easy to identify and pick out - target.
-Yellow is a bright color.
 ### **What was America like before and during World War I?**
 America before the war was in a 'golden age', they were experiencing an optimistic future, and were trying to avoid war as much as possible.
 However, during the war, America had to adjust and compensate for the situation.
 There were many social changes that were brought on.